hanabi/hanabi.github.io/misc/empty-clues.md

 ## Basic Description

 - [Floris van Doorn](https://github.com/fpvandoorn/) created a convention framework called Hat-Guessing in June 2016.
-This framework is entirely separate from the Hyphen-ated convention framework and is covered in a [separate document](hat-guessing.md).
+This framework is entirely separate from the Hyphenated convention framework and is covered in a [separate document](hat-guessing.md).
-- In most Hanabi convention frameworks (including the Hyphen-ated framework), one clue causes one action to take place.
+- In most Hanabi convention frameworks (including the Hyphenated framework), one clue causes one action to take place.
 In Hat-Guessing, multiple actions can be encoded into one clue by using [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic).
 This can be extremely efficient.
-- Separate from Hat-Guessing, it is also possible to play with a Hat-Guessing-like extension tacked on to the existing Hyphen-ated convention framework.
+- Separate from Hat-Guessing, it is also possible to play with a Hat-Guessing-like extension tacked on to the existing Hyphenated convention framework.
 - If *Empty Clues* are legal, then they can be used as a means to encode multiple actions for the entire team in a manner identical to how Hat-Guessing works.
 - When an *Empty Clue* is given, players are told to blind-play a certain card in their hand.
 - Thus: